 Condemned properties are tagged as such because they violate a certain code or are being seized by the local authorities to facilitate a public project.

 Meanwhile, South Dakota abandoned houses are dwellings that are vacated due to a number of reasons like foreclosure crisis due to missed mortgage payments, the owners passed away, etc.

 It is important to note, however, that when a house is abandoned and is not maintained for a long time, it may eventually violate safety codes and be condemned by the government.

-Final Thoughts: Can You Sell a Condemned House in South Dakota?
+Final Thoughts: Can You Sell a Condemned House South Dakota?

-Condemned homes in South Dakota are not a lost cause.
-They can still be sold and homeowners can still get some value from them.
+Condemned homes are not a lost cause.
+They can still be sold and South Dakota homeowners can still get some value from them.
 However, when choosing to sell a condemned house, the owner is under time pressure.